20 months of living in London

 - Streets over streets of old, cute brick houses.

 Now the negative side.
-As this list is quite long, I clustered the items into groups by topic to support readability.
+As this list is quite long, I grouped items by topic to support readability.

 What I don’t miss